Camphene Terpene: Benefits, Effects, Dosage, & More

 It also appears to be more common in hybrid strains, although there are instances where you can find camphene-rich indica or sativa strains too.

-Cannabis Strains With Camphene
+List of Cannabis Strains That Contain Camphene

 - White Widow